 Dr. Nadler is different from other chiropractors because he believes firmly in educating his patients on their bodies and how to care for them.
 You won’t have to question what you’re doing wrong to cause your pain because Dr. Nadler will teach you all you need to know about your injury.
 He has helped hundreds of patients in the Newtown Square, PA, area overcome their musculoskeletal disorders and injuries, including some of the top athletes in the tri-state area.
 With board certifications, several degrees in chiropractic care, and years of helping patients recover, Dr. Nadler is the best choice for a chiropractor in Pennsylvania.

-At our office, you’ll have access to individualized treatment options, like physical therapy and radial shockwave services, that address various injuries, including carpal tunnel and tennis elbow.
-To learn more about musculoskeletal disorders and how Dr. David W. Nadler & Associates can help, feel free to call his office at your earliest convenience.
+At our office, you’ll have access to individualized treatment options like physical therapy and radial shockwave services that address various injuries, including carpal tunnel and tennis elbow.
+To learn more about musculoskeletal disorders and how Dr. David W. Nadler & Associates can help, feel free to call us at your earliest convenience.